Israeli Salad (album)

-Israeli Salad is the 12th instrumental release (and the 45th release overall) by producer and musician The Alchemist.
+Israeli Salad is the first instrumental studio album by producer and musician The Alchemist.
 The album is a concept album, based almost entirely on Israeli samples.
-The album was produced entirely by Alchemist, and was released through his own ALC Records on May 26, 2015.
+The album was produced entirely by the Alchemist, and was released through his own ALC Records on May 26, 2015.

 Background

 The Alchemist's father is an Israeli businessman.
 After record shopping in Israel while visiting there, in a 2012 Billboard interview, Alchemist stated that he planned on creating an instrumental album with all Israeli samples.
 The project really developed much later, and he announced it in late March 2015.

 Like other albums by The Alchemist, Israeli Salad is an instrumental hip hop album consisting of beats and audio collages.
 The album has many samples and recordings in Hebrew; additionally some of the song names contain Hebrew phrases (eg. "Shalom Alechem", "Chetzi") and Israeli cultural references.
 Some of the beats in the album were used before on songs produced by The Alchemist.
 For example, "The Type" was the beat of a song of the same title, featuring Prodigy on Curren$y and Alchemist's album Covert Coup, "Bold" was on Boldy James and Alchemist's album My 1st Chemistry Set, and more.